 A: Elaine Taylor-Klaus and Diane Dempster are certified coaches and mothers who have 6 kids with complex issues between their two families.

 Unfortunately, when their kids were first diagnosed with challenges, the kind of support that would have helped them was not available.
-This is what inspired them to co-found ImpactADHD®, as they recognized a huge need for practical support that makes a real difference for parents.
+This is what inspired them to co-found ImpactADHD® (now ImpactParents), as they recognized a huge need for practical support that makes a real difference for parents.
 They hope that no parent ever has to raise their complex kids alone – not when they know they can do something to help!

 For full bio’s for each please visit: